netascode/terraform-provider-sdwan/docs/resources/attach_feature_device_template.md

 page_title: "sdwan_attach_feature_device_template Resource - terraform-provider-sdwan"
 subcategory: "Device Templates"
 description: |-
   This resource can attach a feature device template.
+Due to limitations of the API, once a device template is attached to a device, only one change can be applied per terraform apply operation.
+More information is available here https://registry.terraform.io/providers/netascode/sdwan/latest/docs/guides/updating_templates.
 ---

 # sdwan_attach_feature_device_template (Resource)

 This resource can attach a feature device template.
+Due to limitations of the API, once a device template is attached to a device, only one change can be applied per `terraform apply` operation.
+More information is available [here](https://registry.terraform.io/providers/netascode/sdwan/latest/docs/guides/updating_templates).

 ## Example Usage